bavastic/sample_app/README.md

 # SYSTEM ARCHITECTURE

+## Frontend (JavaScript)

-* Provides JS console logger service during development
+* Provides JS console logger service during development.
 * Implements a generic store inspired by Rails.
 * Distinguishes between UI and domain stores.
 * Uses `axios` as transport layer to consume Rails REST API.
-* Implements a simple own routing service to switch between model modules
+* Implements a simple own routing service to switch between model modules.
 * Uses higher order components to push domain data from store into UI components.
 * UI components are stateless and have bo access to stores.
-* Uses modal dialogs for CRUD features
+* Uses modal dialogs for CRUD features.
 * Built on Semantic UI React.
 * Provides notification service to show basic flash messages from Rails backend.

+## Backend (Ruby on Rails)

+* REST API is based on Rails Controllers.
+* Serialization to JSON format is done by `active_model_serializers` library.
+* The interaction with Core is done through the Service layer `app/services`.
+* Uses `kaminari` for pagination.
+* Uses local gem `has_unique_identifier` to set up the identifiers on models.
+* Uses uuid based on `pgcrypto` extension and `gen_random_uuid()` sequence algorithm for primary keys.
+* Uses `strong_migrations` to validate migrations.
+* The API documentation is presented in `app/docs/api_swagger/`

 # LIVE DEMO